Ostrich-AI/Ostrich-AI.github.io/README.md

-This is The Coming Soon Page for Ostrich-Ai
+This is the Landing Page for Ostrich Ai Solutions & Integrated Systems Pvt Ltd